jpfinley/heyfinley/_posts/2009-12-01-story-drifter.md

 construct a non-linear narrative based on the context of an event and its connections with surrounding information.
-Our proposed tool uses stories, photos, videos, historical artifacts, names, dates, and anything else that could help to illustrate not only what happened, but why it happened.
+Our proposed tool uses stories, photos, videos, historical artifacts, names, dates, and anything else that could help to illustrate not only *what* happened, but *why* it happened.

 {% vimeo 8322838 %}

-The Story Drifter helps build a non-sequential narrative through images, words, video and sound to provide context for the audience to begin making connections about the topics presented to them.
+The Story Drifter builds a non-sequential narrative through images, words, video, and sound to provide a foundation from which the audience can make connections about the lesson.
 It encourages the audience to ask why an event happened, instead of simply asking them to memorize a set of facts about a particular event.